OIDC

 Settings in Azure

-Creating a new app registry
+Creating a new app registration

-- login in Azure Portal, continue on
+- Logging in in Azure Portal, continuing on

 Azure Active Directory

-. - create new
+. - Creating new

 App registry > Create new registry